Introduction

 At the comment opening, the longest consecutive sequence described by

-is taken as the comment name.
+block-comment-name is taken as the comment name.
 This name should be a suffix

 of the name provided at comment closing.
 Comments using the same name cannot